mcdonagj/Tiptabs/README.md

     Simply navigate to the Tiptabs directory, install the module with `make install`, and build using Docker with `make docker`.
     Note: this method utilizes Python's built in package manager, pip, and Docker.

-2. Build locally via Dockerfile.
+2. Build backend via Dockerfile.
-    As of 6/28/2018 (V3.6), a Dockerfile is included that assembles the project using an Ubuntu 16.04 Docker image.
+    As of 6/28/2018 (V3.6), a Dockerfile is included that assembles the project using Google's distroless Python 3 Docker image.
     To build with Docker, verify that you have the Docker daemon installed and running.

     Building the backend service: